ArnaudBernaille/ArnaudBernaille/README.md

 - 👋 Hi, I’m @ArnaudBernaille
-- 👀 I’m interested in data science, software engineering and finance
+- 👀 I’m interested in software engineering and finance
 - 💞️ I’m looking to collaborate on blockchain projects
 - 📫 How to reach me : arbernaille@gmail.com